Gunnar Torfi Steinarsson's Resume

 Gunnar Torfi Steinarsson

-Husband, father of two, and a software enthusiast building with React and React Native.
+Husband, father of two, and a software enthusiast building AI-first workflow platforms, React and React Native apps.

 Kópavogur, Iceland